IgorBabkin/ts-ioc-container/packages/ts-ioc-container/scripts/generateReadme/README.hbs.md

 yarn add ts-ioc-container reflect-metadata
 ```

-## Setup
-### reflect-metadata
-Just put it in the main file of your project.
+Just put it in the entrypoint file of your project.
 It should be the first line of the code.
 ```typescript
 import 'reflect-metadata';
 ```

-### tsconfig.json
+And `tsconfig.json` should have next options:
 ```json
 {
   "compilerOptions": {